 Before teaching, Carly worked in multiple university labs, testing out the life of a researcher.
 As part of her master’s program, she interned with The Nature Conservancy, located in North Conway, New Hampshire.
 During her internship, she evaluated the impact of prescribed fires on insects.
 Additionally, she taught environmental education in various settings, high school in Kenya, college-level lab courses, and has now been teaching high school in Vermont for four years.

 Carly is passionate about the importance of spending time outdoors and being active.
-Though life gets busy, she tries to make outdoor adventures a priority: from hiking and climbing, to snorkeling with fishes and taking strolls on local trails.
+When not teaching, she tries to make outdoor adventures a priority; usually, this means running up and down mountains with her pup.